A fully guided and supported climb to Island Peak with an acclimatization trek to Everest base camp and Kalapathar

 Island Peak Climb

 This peak was attempted for the first time in 1953 as a training base for Everest Expeditions.
 To this day, this peak is chosen for practice before climbing mountains.
 Climbing Island Peak does not involve technical skills but demands physical strength.
 Island peak is graded as Alpine PD+.
 Our expert climbing guide will be providing full-day training on Island Peak Base Camp before the actual climb.
 So, this peak is for amateurs and experts alike.
-Be prepared for 250 m rope climb to the summit, 45 degrees of steep ascent on the headwall and exposed ridge walk towards the summit.
+Be prepared for a 250 m rope climb to the summit, 45 degrees of steep ascent on the headwall and an exposed ridge walk towards the summit.

 Island Peak Climb Itinerary

 Our Island peak climbing itinerary follows a carefully planned approach with an acclimatization trek to Everest Base Camp & Kalapathar and Khongma La Pass.
-Instead of attempting Island peak straight, we will visit Everest base camp (5,364m/17,559ft), climb Kalapathar (5,545m/18,193ft) and cross Khongma La Pass (5,535m/18,155ft) and finally reach the base camp of Island peak.
+Instead of attempting Island peak straight, we will visit Everest base camp (5,364m/17,559ft), climb Kalapathar (5,545m/18,193ft) and finally reach the base camp of Island peak.
 We have also allowed ample time for acclimatization and scheduled a contingency day in our itinerary to maximise the summit chances.

 Why climb Island peak with us?

 At Highland Expeditions we always believe in ‘Safety first and Service paramount’.
-The success of any climb depends largely on a carefully planned itinerary and best logistics and these are what we offer.
-We are committed to maintaining the climb safe and success with the quality of service.
+The success of any climb depends largely on a carefully planned itinerary and the best logistics and these are what we offer.
+We are committed to maintaining the climb safe and successful with the quality of service.

 Our emphasis is always on maintaining the small group so that it will be easy to coordinate and cooperate with each other.

-You will be guided by highly professional guides/Sherpas who have experience of successfully climbing several national and international peaks.
+You will be guided by highly professional guides/Sherpas who have experience in successfully climbing several national and international peaks.

-At Highland Expeditions, we provide 1:3 climbing guide to client ratio on summit days.
+At Highland Expeditions, we provide a 1:3 climbing guide to client ratio on summit days.
 They will assist you and help you reach the summit of Island peak.

-All our groups are backed up with Supplementary oxygen system, satellite phone and comprehensive medical kit.
+All our groups are backed up with a Supplementary oxygen system, satellite phone and comprehensive medical kit.

 Acclimatization trek to Everest base camp, Kalapathar and Khongma La Pass to maximise the summit chances.